Program Information

 - Degree Type: Accelerated (Associate)

-About the IT Network Specialist – Online Accelerated Cohort Degree
+About the IT Network Specialist (AI, Cloud and Virtualization) – Online Accelerated Cohort Degree

 DESCRIPTION

-This is an excellent environment for adult learners, career changers, displaced workers, and students with existing degrees.
-To complete the associate degree, general education courses are taken outside the structure of the cohort.
+Additional details about the program: To complete the associate degree, general education courses are taken outside the structure of the cohort.
+Through hands-on coursework, students set up and troubleshoot computer

 Admission to this program requires an interview with an IT Networking instructor.
 To initiate that process, please fill out the form below.
 You will be sent an email with the contact information for the instructor.